 Even if you're the most organized mover ever, things will still go wrong.
 Unplanned events will happen, so you need to be flexible and allow yourself some extra breathing room to deal with these problems.
 Maybe return to your task list and timeline and work in some extra days if you can.
 Allowing for some wiggle room will ensure that you can adjust and feel calm even when chaos abounds.

-I also allow a few days on either end of our move out/move in day should our moving company cancel or not show up.
+Now, you don't need a full back-up plan, but you should have a list of options should some of the major pieces of your move fall out of place.
+For instance, it's best to keep a short list of back-up movers and rental agencies, just in case.
+You should also allow a few days on either end of your move out/move-in day should your moving company cancel or not show up.
 This can happen even though it's rare.
 Plan for alternatives.
-You'll feel better knowing that your uncle and his two-ton truck is available should you need it.
+You'll feel better knowing that your uncle and his two-ton truck are available should you need it.

 Be Prepared to Feel Uprooted